 Though not actually part of the mattress, your pillow nonetheless is an important thing to consider when thinking about preventing back pain in bed.
 In supporting your neck, the pillow plays a role in spinal alignment, and you want to make sure to use a pillow that complements your mattress.
 Other strategically-placed pillows may also be useful to help with providing support and cushioning depending on your sleeping position.

 In addition to looking closely at the mattress characteristics that directly influence the risk of back pain, you also want to keep an eye out for these other features when mattress shopping.

-- Able to be used with an adjustable frame: an adjustable frame is controlled by a remote and allows you to move the head or legs of the bed up or down.
-For some people who suffer with back problems, adjustable frames let them maintain more comfortable sleeping positions.
+An adjustable frame is controlled by a remote and allows you to move the head or legs of the bed up or down.
+For some people who suffer from back problems, adjustable frames let them maintain more comfortable sleeping positions.
 Many types of mattresses can be used with these frames, but you may want to check this in advance if you plan to use this type of bed base.

 What Types of Mattresses Are Available?

 In these mattresses, several layers of foams are stacked on top of one another.
 The mattress maker can select foams of different thicknesses and with varying characteristics of firmness and responsiveness in order to create a particular feel for the mattress as a whole.

 When the entire mattress is composed of latex, a type of rubber, we call it a latex mattress.
 This may also be called an “all-latex” or “true latex” mattress.
 Latex is a responsive material but also has more resilience or bounce than most foams.

 A tried-and-true mattress design, these models use coils to form a base of support that usually provides a considerable amount of bounce.
 Innerspring mattresses also usually include a thin pillowtop or foam comfort layer to give extra cushioning.